MichaelOmegatron/Omega_Mouse/README.md

 - **Omega Restart:** Sets Omega Mouse to initial states.
 Re-captures mode value.
 - **Control Mouse:** Turns Omega Mouse off and switches to default Control Mouse
   - See “Set-Up” section to make sure mouse.py edits are done correctly
+  - Remember, switching out of Omega Mouse must be done *verbally* to turn it off correctly
 - **Zoom Mouse:** Turns Omega Mouse off and switches to default Zoom Mouse
   - See “Set-Up” section to make sure mouse.py edits are done correctly
+  - Remember, switching out of Omega Mouse must be done *verbally* to turn it off correctly

 - ***Popping sound*:**
   - Full Mode: